BJ CONNOLLY – THE MOTIVATIONAL ENTERTAINER

 I love making jokes about my autism and using comedy as a platform to make light of all the awkward social encounters I experienced during my childhood whilst attempting to develop my social skills and better understand the neurotypical world.

 My proudest comedy moment to date was MCing a comedy show in Lismore, NSW which featured Aussie comedy legend Steady Eddy as the headliner.
-Other achievements include; Raw Comedy Queensland State-Finalist 2019, Support Act for Anne Ferguson-Howe at her 2019 Bris Funny Fest Show “PC Impaired”.
+Other achievements include; Raw Comedy Queensland State Grand Finalist 2020, Support Act for Anne Ferguson-Howe at her 2019 Bris Funny Fest Show “PC Impaired”.
 Support Act for Sarah Kate Young at her 2019 Show “Foxy Moron”.
 Nick Carr says that “BJ is the most enthusiastic comedian of all time”.
 Lindsay Webb says that “BJ is like a character from a movie who you can talk to in real life”.

-I have performed comedy at over two dozen venues across Brisbane, Sunshine Coast & Northern New South Wales including; The Sit Down Comedy Club Paddington, Heya Bar Fortitude Valley, Newmarket Hotel, Stones Corner Hotel, Milk Factory South Bank, Solbar Maroochydore, Lismore City Bowls Club and The Spotted Cow Toowomba .
+I have performed comedy at over 50 venues across Brisbane, Sunshine Coast & Northern New South Wales including; The Sit Down Comedy Club Paddington, Heya Bar Fortitude Valley, Newmarket Hotel, Stones Corner Hotel, Milk Factory South Bank, Solbar Maroochydore, Lismore City Bowls Club and The Spotted Cow Toowoomba .

 My second show at Smoked Garage took place on Thursday 3rd October 2019.
 Once again this show successfully drew a crowd of 80 to 90 people!